Sivaya Subramuniyaswami: Kauai (1970–2001)

 Sivaya Subramuniyaswami moved his ashram to Kauai in 1970, establishing Kauai Aadheenam, on a riverbank near the foot of an extinct volcano.
 Also known as Kauai's Hindu Monastery, Kauai Aadheenam is a 382 acre temple-monastery complex on Hawaii's Garden Island.
 In 1979 he published the Holy Orders of Sannyas, defining the ideals, vows and aspirations of Hindu monasticism.
 In 1979 he founded the Hinduism Today magazine, and in the early 80s, after his world tours, focused his magazine on uniting all Hindus, regardless of nationality or sect, and inspiring and educating seekers everywhere.
 In Sri Lanka, Sivaya Subramuniyaswami formally took possession of the main building of his Sri Subramuniya Ashram in Alaveddy, founded in 1949.

 In 1986 Sivaya Subramuniyaswami founded a branch monastery in Mauritius in response to the government's request that he come there "to revive a languishing Hindu faith."
 In 1991 he produced the Nandinatha Sutras, 365 aphorisms that outlines the path of virtuous Hindu living.
 Especially in the early 1990s he campaigned for fair treatment of temple priests, particularly that they should receive the same respect enjoyed by the clergy of other religions.
-In 2000 he published How to Become a Hindu, showing the way for seekers to formally enter the faith, confuting the notion that "You must be born a Hindu to be a Hindu."
+In 2000, he translated the first two books of the Kural into English and also published How to Become a Hindu, showing the way for seekers to formally enter the faith, confuting the notion that "You must be born a Hindu to be a Hindu."
 In November of that year, he launched Hindu Press International (HPI), a free daily news summary for breaking news sent via e-mail and posted on the web.
-In 2001, he completed the 3,000-page Master Course trilogy of Dancing with Siva, Living with Siva, and Merging with Siva - volumes of daily lessons on Hindu philosophy, culture and yoga, respectively.
+In 2001, he completed the 3,000-page Master Course trilogy of Dancing with Siva, Living with Siva, and Merging with Siva – volumes of daily lessons on Hindu philosophy, culture and yoga, respectively.

 Death

-Learning on October 9, 2001, that he had advanced, metastasized intestinal cancer, confirmed by a host of specialists in three states, all concurring that even the most aggressive treatment regimens would not prove effective, he declined any treatment beyond palliative measures and decided to follow the Indian yogic practice, known as prayopavesha in Sanskrit scripture, to abstain from nourishment and take water only from that day on.
+Learning on October 9, 2001, that he had advanced, metastasized intestinal cancer, confirmed by a host of specialists in three states, all concurring that even the most aggressive treatment regimens would not prove effective, he declined any treatment beyond palliative measures and decided to follow the Indian yogic practice, known as Prayopavesa in Sanskrit scripture, to abstain from nourishment and take water only from that day on.
 He died on the 32nd day of his self-declared fast at 11:54 pm on November 12, 2001, surrounded by his twenty-three monastics.

 Spiritual lineage

-He followed shaivism sect (Shaiva Siddhanta) of Hinduism.
-He belongs to Nandinatha Sampradaya's Kailasa Parampara.
-Saiva siddhanta is prevalent in South India, Sri Lanka and Malaysia.
+He followed the Shaivism sect (Shaiva Siddhanta) of Hinduism, and according to him, belonged to Nandinatha Sampradaya's Kailasa Parampara.
+Shaiva Siddhanta is prevalent in South India, Sri Lanka and Malaysia.